American Islamic Congress: U.S. Programs

-The American Islamic Congress started a student-led initiative two years ago dubbed "Project Nur."
-Project Nur has over 70 chapters in campuses across the nation, and is rapidly expanding.
+In 2010, the American Islamic Congress started a student-led initiative dubbed "Project Nur," which has over 70 chapters on campuses across the nation.
 The chapters work to combat stereotypes and promote inter-faith understanding on college campuses.
 Project Nur, in cooperation with the John Templeton Foundation, hosts the Science and Islam dialogue series, which explores the intersection of Muslim faith and science.

 AIC's Boston Center, located on Newbury Street in Boston, Massachusetts, organizes interfaith activities, serves as a resource for other non-profits and hosts cultural events, such as concerts, art exhibitions and film screenings, as well as human and civil rights panel discussions.

 AIC's D.C.
 Center focuses on advocacy, engagement and education, serving as the base for AIC's government and NGO relations.
 AIC represents the American Muslim constituency on Capitol Hill and supports legislation that promotes international religious and civil freedoms.
 In 2011, AIC was a critical voice campaigning for the re-authorization of the United States Commission on International Religious Freedom.
 A significant part of the AIC's push for reauthorization included a media campaign, spearheaded by John T. Pinna, the Director of Government & International Relations at the time.
 Pinna and the AIC sent out a "pitch" about the bill to over 30 publications.
 The campaign gained traction with a story running in the Washington Post and TIME magazine contacting Senate offices about the USCIRF bill.
 Within 24 hours after those calls, Senator Richard Durbin proposed amendments, the "call back" was rescinded and the bill quickly passed the Senate by unanimous consent.